jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 ## 3/11/24

 Today I added some the backend schema for projects and started on the frontend.
 Since it is very similar to posts I'm reusing a lot of stuff.

+## 3/19/24

+Today I fixed a few bugs with the project search page.
+I also made the decision to have all tags link to the posts page.
+I feel like that will make more sense since I won't be having too many projects.
+I started on the project view page as well today.
+It is basically going to be a card with some information on it as well as some links to articles about the project.
+I'm reusing the post page so I got a lot for free.
+It still needs more work though.
+The articles don't show up yet.